E-commerce

 Notifications

-Each meaningful change should trigger the expected email or SMS: an omission generates support calls.
+Each useful change should trigger the expected email or SMS: forgetting one creates support calls.

 Internal SLAs

-Define the maximum delay between accepted payment and moving to preparation: a shared objective for ops and marketing.
+Define the maximum delay between payment accepted and moving to preparation: a shared goal for ops and marketing.

 Partial visibility

-The customer should not see obscure internal codes: translate statuses into understandable labels.
+The customer must not see obscure internal codes: translate statuses into understandable labels.

-Keep the order state at the time of sale (price, taxes, promotional terms) to defend a dispute one year later: timestamped snapshots or exports.
+Keep the order state at the time of sale (price, taxes, promotional terms) to defend a dispute a year later: snapshots or timestamped exports.

 Test orders

-Isolate QA orders so they do not pollute stats or trigger real shipment: dedicated accounts and flags.
+Isolate QA orders so as not to pollute the stats or trigger real shipping: dedicated accounts and flags.

 Order merging

-When a customer places two successive orders, consolidating before shipment can reduce shipping costs if your rules allow it and if stock permits.
+When a customer places two successive orders, grouping them before shipping can reduce shipping costs if your rules allow it and the stock permits.

 Available stock, reservation, and customer promise

 The ATP (available to promise) connects physical inventory, reservations, replenishment lead times, and competing channels.
-A rule that is too aggressive creates overselling; too conservative, phantom stockouts.
+An overly aggressive rule creates overselling; too cautious, phantom stockouts.

 Soft vs hard allocation

-Reserve at payment or only when picking starts: a trade-off between experience and cancellation risk.
+Reserve at payment or only when picking starts: a trade-off between customer experience and cancellation risk.

 Pre-order